-- 6.10 Describe the construction activities, showing the dimensions, location (on or off mining lease) with appropriately scaled maps, including: - (a) timing, staging and sequencing of construction activities and days and hours of operation (including night-time works) - (b) construction, environmental and safety standards, methods and site management arrangements - (c) proposed construction methods, associated equipment and techniques - (d) known locations of new or altered works and structures and infrastructure necessary (such as construction laydown areas) to enable the construction and operation of the development, whether on or off the project area, and intersections required with existing infrastructure (e.g. water pipeline, road, power etc) - (e) disturbance areas including buffer zones - (f) nature and location of construction workforce accommodation and laydown areas - (g) identify and provide the estimated quantity of chemicals or hazardous materials that will be stored onsite, including the relevant dangerous goods codes for that method of storage, storage management locations - (h) any activity that is a prescribed ERA - general construction requirements including excavation, marine-side infrastructure such as the jetty and Material Offloading Facility (MOF), haul road establishment, bed-levelling, crushing, screening, concrete batching, fuel and chemical storage, workshop facilities, office facilities, on-site mess and ablutions facilities - (j) location and access including coordinates of the boundary points in decimal degrees (latitude and longitude to five (5) decimal places, GDA2020) of any new or established quarry or extraction operations (i.e. extraction voids, borrow pits, dredging and stream bank excavations) as well as any other activities associated with the extraction and screening activity (i.e. screening plant locations, material stock piles) (note: for the purposes of this, proposed project, extraction and screening have the meanings identified in Schedule 2 - ERA 16 Environmental Protection Regulation 2019 (EP Regulation)) - (k) mitigation works within the site and off-site (e.g. sediment and erosion protection, sediment traps, fencing including materials and methods) to protect downstream water quality and environmental values, noting any capacity restrictions of dams under the relevant Water Plan(s) - (I) describe how emergency events (e.g. cyclone, flood, bushfire, drought etc.) would be managed during construction
+- 6.10 Describe the construction activities, showing the dimensions, location (on or off mining lease) with appropriately scaled maps, including: - (a) timing, staging and sequencing of construction activities and days and hours of operation (including night-time works) - (b) construction, environmental and safety standards, methods and site management arrangements - (c) proposed construction methods, associated equipment and techniques - (d) known locations of new or altered works and structures and infrastructure necessary (such as construction laydown areas) to enable the construction and operation of the development, whether on or off the project area, and intersections required with existing infrastructure (e.g. water pipeline, road, power etc) - (e) disturbance areas including buffer zones - (f) nature and location of construction workforce accommodation and laydown areas - (g) identify and provide the estimated quantity of chemicals or hazardous materials that will be stored onsite, including the relevant dangerous goods codes for that method of storage, storage management locations - (h) any activity that is a prescribed ERA - (i) general construction requirements including excavation, marine-side infrastructure such as rock barge facility or augmentations to existing marine infrastructure, anchorage, haul road establishment, bed-levelling, crushing, screening, concrete batching, fuel and chemical storage, workshop facilities, office facilities, on-site mess and ablutions facilities - (j) location and access including coordinates of the boundary points in decimal degrees (latitude and longitude to 5 decimal places, Geocentric Datum of Australia (GDA) 2020 of any new or established quarry or extraction operations (i.e. extraction voids, borrow pits, dredging and stream bank excavations) as well as any other activities associated with the extraction and screening activity (i.e. screening plant locations, material stock piles) (note: for the purposes of this, proposed project, extraction and screening have the meanings identified in Schedule 2 ERA 16 Environmental Protection Regulation 2019 (EP Regulation)) - (k) mitigation works within the site and off-site (e.g. sediment and erosion protection, sediment traps, fencing including materials and methods) to protect downstream water quality and environmental values, noting any capacity restrictions of dams under the relevant Water Plan(s) - (I) describe how emergency events (e.g. cyclone, flood, bushfire, drought etc) would be managed during construction